ccm-bioinfo/agromicrobiome/source/index.rst

 ..
-Agromicrobiome Manual documentation master file, created by sphinx-quickstart on Sat Jun 21 11:07:37 2025.
+MicroAgroBiome Manual documentation master file, created by sphinx-quickstart on Sat Jun 21 11:07:37 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Agromicrobiome's documentation!
+Welcome to MicroAgroBiome's documentation!
 =================================================

 .. image:: _static/logo_MicroAgroBiome.png